 - Chapter 26: Leverage and Enhance Existing Infrastructure

 How This Book Relates To Our Other DA Books

 Complementary.
 Introduction to Disciplined Agile Delivery 2nd Edition: A Small Team’s Journey from Scrum to Disciplined DevOps is a brief introduction to DAD and describes a fictional case study of a team evolving their Scrum-based WoW to support a continuous delivery/DevOps style of working.
 Choose Your WoW! provides the details behind the lifecycles and process goals overviewed in the intro book.

 Complementary.
 An Executive’s Guide to Disciplined Agile: Winning the Race to Business Agility overviews the Disciplined Agile (DA) toolkit and how to adopt it within your organization.
-Choose Your WoW! provides the details behind the DAD portion of the DA framework.
+Choose Your WoW! provides the details behind the DAD portion of the DA toolkit.